|

 the moving assembly line, the Centennial-editions will be

 available in “any color so long as it is black.”
+In 1914, Ford famously ordered his

 Highland Park (Mich.)
 Model T factory to use black paint